juice-shop/multi-juicer/examples/aws/aws.md

 ```

 ## Step 4.
 Add Ingress to expose the app to the world

+**WARNING:** I, as a AWS Noob, haven't yet figured out how to get it working correctly.
+The Guide below shows **how I thing it should work** but it doesn't.
+At least not for me.
+If you are a AWS Pro please please send me a message / open up an issue / pull request correcting this section.

 AWS let's you create LoadBalancer by adding a new ingress config to you cluster.
 To set this up follow the **To deploy the ALB Ingress Controller to an Amazon EKS cluster** guide on https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html closely.
 This will walk you through setting up and configuring the ingress.